CUBRID/cubrid-manual/en/install.rst

     *   Curses Library (rpm -q ncurses)

         CUBRID is packaged with version 5 of Curses library.
-You may need to install ncurses-compat-libs package if your system has newer version and downgrade is not possible.
+If you have the latest version and you are not able to downgrade your system, you may need to install the ncurses-compat-libs package.

     *   gcrypt Library (rpm -q libgcrypt)
     *   stdc++ Library (rpm -q libstdc++)